ctlab/GADMA/docs/source/user_manual/output.rst

 Generated code of models
 --------------------------

-By default, GADMA generates python code only for final models both for ``dadi`` and ``moments``.
-However, it can do it every ``N`` iteration of genetic algorithm.
+By default, GADMA generates Python code only for final models both for ``dadi`` and ``moments``.
+However, it can do it every ``N`` iteration of the genetic algorithm.
 In this case option ``Print models code every N iteration`` should be set in the parameter file.
 GADMA saves files with code to the ``output_dir/<GA_number>/python_code`` directory.
 Both ``dadi`` and ``moments`` code are generated and saved in different folders there.

-Each code contains function of the model, which takes values of the parameters as input, and strings that load observed AFS, simulates expected AFS from the model's function and calculates log likelihood between two AFS'.
-The result log likelihood is printed to stdout.
-For the ``moments`` code picture is also drawn.
+Each code contains the function of the model, which takes values of the parameters as input, and strings that load observed AFS, simulates expected AFS from the model's function and calculates log-likelihood of two AFS'.
+The calculated log-likelihood is printed to stdout.
+For the ``moments`` code, a picture is also drawn.

 All code can be run in the following way: